zecure/shadowd.zecure.org/content/overview/shadowd.md

 ### Debian / Ubuntu

-    apt-get install shadowd
+The package is still [awaiting sponsorship](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=776012), so it is not possible to install it with *apt-get* from the official repositories yet.
+Please [download](https://shadowd.zecure.org/files/debian/) and install the *deb* package manually instead.

+    dpkg -i shadowd_1.0.0-4_*.deb

-### Red Hat / CentOS
+### Red Hat / CentOS / Fedora

-    yum install shadowd

-### Gentoo

-    emerge -av net-firewall/shadowd

-### FreeBSD

-    pkg install shadowd

-If you are using a distribution package you can skip the next section and directly jump to [database](#database).
+The package is still [awaiting sponsorship](https://bugzilla.redhat.com/show_bug.cgi?id=1185662), so it is not possible to install it with *yum* from the official repositories yet.
+Please [download](https://shadowd.zecure.org/files/redhat/) and install the *rpm* package manually instead.

+    rpm -i shadowd-1.0.0-1.*.rpm

 ## Manual Installation

+If you are using a distribution package you can skip this section and directly jump to the setup of the [database](#database).

 ### Dependencies